Blue Bird (BLBD)

 Blue Bird Net Cash Position

-12. Key Takeaways from Blue Bird’s Q1 Results
+12. Key Takeaways from Blue Bird’s Q3 Results

 13. Is Now The Time To Buy Blue Bird?

-Blue Bird’s P/E ratio based on the next 12 months is 9.6x.
-Scanning the industrials landscape today, Blue Bird’s fundamentals really stand out, and we like it at this bargain price.
+Blue Bird’s P/E ratio based on the next 12 months is 11.8x.
+Analyzing the industrials landscape today, Blue Bird’s positive attributes shine bright.
+We like the stock at this price.